caseyrseguramgmt/W11-12Project/README.md

 Usage of this would be to see functionality of zippia site and get salary / location data?

 ## Progress
+    05/08
+    1. Successfully made two test cases for each class
+        - First class is for scrapping state salaries
+        - Second class is for scrapping city salaries
+        - Both tests can be ran independently or together using markers
+    2. Tried to add flask for web development aspect but was unable to complete.
+    3. Start of recording script.
     05/07
     1. Problem solved for pytest.mark
     2. Class made one checks for state salaries another checks for city salaries.